 This guidance is also of use to other practitioners such as therapists, educational psychologists, special educational needs coordinators (SENCo)/additional learning needs coordinators (ALNCo), support assistants and teaching assistants, youth workers, youth support staff, learning advisory staff that support learners and peripatetic services.

-- Should a setting choose to use video-conferencing or live-streaming, governing bodies, headteachers and staff must have full regard to national safeguarding guidance and local safeguarding policies.
+- Maintained schools and settings using video-conferencing or live-streaming, governing bodies, headteachers and staff must have full regard to national safeguarding guidance and local safeguarding policies.

 - The Welsh Government recommends that: